Talha-Altair/TVA/README.md

 A Short Video Detailing the Features Implemented in this Application

-View the Demo on [Google Drive]([https://drive.google.com/drive/folders/1jap2JqZrqMUH6DmNBICMZNLiq6ZSBQV0?usp=sharing])
+View the Demo on YouTube [https://youtu.be/KuDkj9dqLhc]

 ## Screenshots